sblaplace/sblaplace.github.io/content/blog/tornado-death-risk-analysis/index.md

 ## Conclusion

 Technological innovation in weather forecasting has saved thousands of lives.
 The dramatic reduction in population-adjusted mortality demonstrates the value of sustained investment in meteorological research, warning systems, and public education.
+An American in a tornado-prone region today faces 1/10th the risk their great-grandparent did.

-The success of tornado safety programs offers lessons for other natural disaster mitigation efforts: early warning systems work, public communication infrastructure matters, and continuous technological improvement compounds over time to create substantial societal benefits.
+The success of tornado safety programs shows that early warning systems work, public communication infrastructure matters, and continuous technological improvement compounds over time to create substantial societal benefits.